danielruss/eutil/README.md

-# eutilSNP
+# eutil

-using the NCBI snp database
+sdk for information from the NCBI databases that we need for our analysis in DCEG.